alecjonas/Forecasting_Walmart_Sales/README.md

 ![Image](images/results_flex_round.png)

 ## Conclusion
 In conclusion, I accomplished my primary objective which was to build a model that can predict unit sales.
-I was able to to build my model in a way where any individual product can be tested and reviewed.
+I was able to build my model in a way where any individual product can be tested and reviewed.

 To Do:
 * Conduct more tests to establish the validity of the model